OussamaBOUIZ/INCEPTIONS/Docs/assign.md

 ### .env file:
 It is strongly recomended to use the *.env* file to store environment variables which are indeed mandatory.
 The *.env* file should be located in the `srcs/` folder

+The Nginx service, exposed on port 443, serves as the entrypoint to the infrastructure.
+Requests received by Nginx can be forwarded to the WordPress service, which handles the dynamic content, while the WordPress service communicates with the MariaDB service to store and retrieve data.